Updated: June 2, 2025

 Key reasons to buy property in the Cascais region

-Besides the allure of the stunning coastline and the convenient location near the Portuguese capital and Estoril, there are a number of reasons that make property investment in the Cascais region an attractive option.
-Although Cascais property and the relaxed lifestyle tend to be more on the luxurious and expensive side of life than other parts of the country, property and the cost of living are still competitively affordable when compared to other European countries and sought-after destinations across the globe.
+Although Cascais property and the relaxed lifestyle tend to be more on the luxurious and expensive side compared to other parts of the country, property and the cost of living are still competitively affordable when compared to luxury hotspots in other European countries and sought-after destinations across the globe.

-Moving into 2025, Cascais remains a smart move for property investors looking to secure a strong return on their investment but also for families and lifestyle buyers looking to have the very best of Portugal on their doorstep.
+In 2025, Cascais remains a smart move for property investors looking to secure a strong return on their investment but also for families and lifestyle buyers looking to have the very best of Portugal on their doorstep.

-Where to buy property in Cascais?
+Property for Sale Cascais, Portugal: Where to buy property in Cascais?

-From the luxury of Cascais and Estoril to the tranquil charm of São Domingos de Rana, each area in Cascais offers property buyers something slightly different to meet their lifestyle and investment needs.
 You will find a selection of many properties, from modern apartments and luxury villas surrounded by the calm waters of the yacht marina to prime beachfront properties and quaint detached houses in quiet suburbs offering a simple yet luxurious lifestyle with access to the coast and the best golf courses.

 GC-ICON-95Cascais and Estoril